skip to main content

 CYCLISTS/SKATEBOARDERS/SCOOTER RIDERS

 Bicycles, skateboards, and scooters must be locked in the bike rack area.
 Please review safety rules with your children.
 It is a state law that all children riding these vehicles wear helmets.
+Staff on duty will bring students without helmets to the office.
 Cyclists/skateboarders/scooter riders need to walk on the sidewalks within the school zone.
-Riding across the backfield is not permitted.
+Riding across the blacktop or backfield is not permitted.

 FEIST PARK